 Mother’s Day in the UK has been celebrated on the fourth Sunday in Lent since at least the 1500s.
-For a long time, it had nothing to do with mothers.
+Only little by little, however, did it evolve to actually be about mothers.

 Simnel cake is traditional on this day.
 It was made by servant girls to give as a present to their mothers when they went home to visit on this day.
 Simnel cake is also — or rather, mostly — made at Easter now.